HotelQuickly/jekyll-hook/_posts/2014-05-14-preparations-for-Line-deal.md

 * to be able to process hundreds of payments within 10 minutes
 * to have payments backed-up (so we'll use both PayPal and Braintree)

+Jim just shared with me a draf of the architecture, looks really cool.
+Everything backed-up.
 This seems to be a lovely project!